-The notification to individual members and/or their representatives of the type of benefit and amount of benefit to which the member and/or their representatives or dependants have become entitled as a result of an actual event, such as retirement or death, will be issued in line with the standards detailed in the Authority's Customer Charters.
+- The notification to individual members and/or their representatives of the type of benefit and amount of benefit to which the member and/or their representatives or dependants have become entitled as a result of an actual event, such as retirement or death, will be issued in line with the standards detailed in the Authority's Customer Charters.
 Any payments due from the Fund as a result will also be dealt with in line with the same service standards.
-The detailed content of such information will, as a minimum, meet the requirements of any Regulations or legislation in force at the time.

-- and Pension Credit members.
-Regulation states that these must be issued by 31 August and, although the Authority relies heavily on its Employing Organisation Partners for data upon which to base these statements it is the Authority's intention and objective to comply with Regulation in this respect and to issues Annual Benefit Statements by the 31 August each year or by whatever date subsequent changes in the Regulations dictate. - The provision of information for matrimonial proceedings is a statutory duty under Where matrimonial proceedings result in an actual Pension Sharing order then the SYPA's Policy is to make a charge of £350 plus VAT for the implementation and will comply with such direction and invoice the parties according to the Court's direction. - The provision of Preserved Benefit and Transfer Value information is also prescribed for in Regulation and specific legislation.
+The detailed content of such information will, as a minimum, meet the requirements of any Regulations or legislation in force at the time. - The issuing of Annual Benefits Statements to Active, Deferred, Deferred Pensioner and Pension Credit members.
+Regulation states that these must be issued by 31 August and, although the Authority relies heavily on its Employing Organisation Partners for data upon which to base these statements it is the Authority's intention and objective to comply with Regulation in this respect and to issue Annual Benefit Statements by the 31 August each year or by whatever date subsequent changes in the Regulations dictate. - The provision of information for matrimonial proceedings is a statutory duty under both Regulation and over-riding Divorce legislation.
+The Authority will administer the provision of this information in accordance with both sets of legal requirements both in terms of timeframes and the persons to whom the information is to be released.
+The service standards for this are also contained with the Authority's Customer Charters.
+Where matrimonial proceedings result in an actual Pension Sharing order then SYPA's Policy is to make a charge of £350 plus VAT for the implementation and maintenance of such an order.
+SYPA may increase the charge to reflect the cost of living and/or any changes to the information required to be issued which result in additional resourcing requirements.
+Costs will usually be charged to the ex-spouse of the member but may be allocated or apportioned by the Court in which case the Authority will comply with such direction and invoice the parties according to the Court's direction. - The provision of Preserved Benefit and Transfer Value information is also prescribed for in Regulation and specific legislation.
 The Authority will provide such information in accordance with its legal obligations to members and/or their representatives.
 In this context a member's representative may be any financial advisor appointed by the member, any third party administrator authorised by the member to obtain such information or the administrators of any occupational scheme acting for the member in a new or subsequent employment.
-Where transfer value information is requested by an advisor or pensions' administration company for an active member of the pension scheme, then a statement of entitlement will only be provided as a result of sent directly to the member concerned and not any third party.
+Where transfer value information is requested by an advisor or pensions' administration company for an active member of the pension scheme, then a statement of entitlement will only be provided as a result of a direct request by the member concerned.
+This is to ensure, so far as possible, that the member is fully aware of the implications associated with the requirements of the Scheme for the member to opt-out in order to transfer out.
+The information will then be sent directly to the member concerned and not any third party.